-TREY has two harassment contact persons, who will give advice and support in cases of harassment, assault, discrimination and other cases of inequality students might face.
-You can contact the harassment contact persons even if you are unsure of your situation or you just want to discuss ways to intervene in cases of harassment.
+TREY has three harassment contact persons who will give advice and support in harassment, assault, discrimination, and other cases of inequality students might face.
+You can contact the harassment contact persons even if you are unsure of your situation or want to discuss ways to intervene in cases of harassment.
 If needed, the harassment contact persons will guide you to further assistance.

 Harassment can also be reported via TREY’s harassment reporting form in Microsoft Forms.
 Anonymous reporting is possible, as well.
 Please note that anonymous submissions cannot be used to take further action.
-These will be read by the harassment contact persons, but contact information is required to move the process forward.
+These will be read by the harassment contact persons.
 Anonymous submissions are a good way to report, for example, general observations regarding equality and discrimination.
+The forms is read by Laura Kaipia, Yeti Ahonen-Kakko and Ilona Taubert.

 Harassment contact persons